wp-plugins/brute-force-login-protection/readme.txt

 Features

+* Limit the number of allowed login attempts using normal login form
-* Limit the number of allowed login attempts
+* Limit the number of allowed login attempts using Auth Cookies
 * Manually block IP addresses
 * Manually unblock IP addresses
 * Option to inform user about remaining attempts on login page